- Markets across the world have entered a new era of volatility, with emerging markets (EM) likely to be particularly affected.

 The most attractive companies for growth investors tend to be those with strong capital structures, internally generated free cash flows, and structural competitive advantages that are likely to strengthen their market positions during periods of crisis.
 Another key advantage is the absence of a currency mismatch, whereby assets and liabilities are denominated in different currencies.
 Companies that obtain cheap U.S. dollar debt then see their home currencies devalue can find themselves in trouble, as happened to many Mexican companies during the Tequila Crisis of 1994 and to firms in a number of East Asian countries during the Asian financial crisis of 1997–1998.

-Volatility is less of a consideration for our Emerging Markets Value Stock Fund, where we seek to identify “forgotten” stocks—in other words, companies that the market has, for whatever reason, lost interest in.
+Volatility is less of a consideration for our Emerging Markets Value Equity Strategy, where we seek to identify “forgotten” stocks—in other words, companies that the market has, for whatever reason, lost interest in.
 Because of their unpopularity with investors, such stocks tend to be very cheap irrespective of price movements and are therefore less affected by bouts of volatility.
-Although market turbulence can sometimes make cheap stocks even cheaper and therefore enhance the opportunity set, the overall impact of volatility may be much less for our value fund than for our growth fund.
+Although market turbulence can sometimes make cheap stocks even cheaper and therefore enhance the opportunity set, the overall impact of volatility may be much less for our value strategy than for our growth strategy.
 As such, there is potentially less downside risk with “forgotten” value stocks than with growth stocks.

 CURRENCY MOVEMENTS DOMINATE EM LOCAL DEBT